Madhu2696/Data-Integration-from-multiple-sources/README.md

 #### Step 6: Finalizing and Publishing the Report

-- When ready, go to **File > Publish** and select your workspace to publish the report to Power BI Service.
+- When ready, go to **File > Publish** and select  workspace to publish the report to Power BI Service.

 Dashboardlink:https://app.powerbi.com/groups/me/reports/a1436f76-c29b-40a6-a4f1-a5b486cf56bd/ReportSectione795d981b26a081d560e?experience=power-bi